mchung94/protonj2-examples/README.md

 use anycast.
 In the code, if I set the capabilities to "queue", it'll create the queue and address with the right parameters for this example.

+### Tutorial 1 Part 2: Sending Bytes
+This isn't part of the RabbitMQ tutorial, but I wanted an example where I serialized an object into a byte array, sent that as a message, and then have the receiver deserialize the object.
+I just wanted an example of sending bytes instead of a String.

 ## Tutorial 2: Work Queues
 On the receiver (Worker.java):
 - I've disabled auto-ack on the receiver with `autoAccept(false)`